Skip to content

 Non-profit organizations can also receive funding from utility companies or local governments if they meet certain criteria such as having low-income residents within its jurisdiction who need help paying their bills and other criteria that benefit both the applicant organization itself as well as those who qualify based on income level.

-Government Grants for Heating, and Cooling, and Refrigeration Repair and Replacement
+Government Grants for Heating, Cooling, and Refrigeration Repair and Replacement

 If you are looking for government grants for heating and air conditioning, there are some great programs available.
 Here are just a few of them: